Top 5: Best mirrorless cameras for shooting video

 Final Thought:

 Keep in mind, these are just tools.
 The saying goes that the best camera is the one in your hands.
 There’s probably truth to that.
-Instead of specs, try to focus more effort on story-telling, lighting, editing, composition, etc. I learn something new every day.
+Instead of specs, we should all just try to focus more effort on storytelling, lighting, editing, composition, etc. I learn something new every day.
 And when I put it into practice, the results are especially rewarding.

 Happy shooting!